buffaloss/tmps-labs/lab-1/README.md

 ```

-&ensp; &ensp; Additionally, I can mention that the *MediaItem* class defines a common interface for all media items but doesn't implement specific functionality.
+&ensp; &ensp; Additionally, I can mention that the *media_item* class defines a common interface for all media items but doesn't implement specific functionality.

 &ensp; &ensp; __2.
 Open-Closed Principle (OCP):__

 &ensp; &ensp; The project is open for extension but closed for modification.
 New media item types, character entities, or content managers can be added without altering existing classes.

-&ensp; &ensp; Take for example the *MediaItem* class.
+&ensp; &ensp; Take for example the *media_item* class.
 This abstract base class serves as an interface for all media item types.
 It defines common methods such as play and display_info.
-The *Album* class, representing a specific media item type, derives from *MediaItem*.
+The *Album* class, representing a specific media item type, derives from *media_item*.
 It extends the functionality by providing implementations for the abstract methods play and display_info.
-This is the crucial point for OCP: you can add new media item types (e.g., Movie, Documentary) without modifying the *MediaItem* class or any existing media item classes.
+This is the crucial point for OCP: you can add new media item types (e.g., Movie, Documentary) without modifying the *media_item* class or any existing media item classes.

-&ensp; &ensp; I can continue to extend the system with new media item types by creating additional classes that inherit from *MediaItem*.
+&ensp; &ensp; I can continue to extend the system with new media item types by creating additional classes that inherit from *media_item*.
 These new classes can introduce their unique behaviors while adhering to the existing interface.

 ```
-class MediaItem(ABC):
+class media_item(ABC):
     def __init__(self, title, creation_date):
         self.title = title
         self.creation_date = creation_date